Configuration by Package Type

 Configuring Artifactory to Support Poetry for PTC

-Poetry (version 1.2.0 and later) is a supported PyPI client for PTC.
+Poetry version 1.7.0 or later is supported as a PyPI client for PTC.
+Earlier versions of Poetry are not supported.
 Because Poetry uses the PyPI Simple API with JSON responses, the Artifactory PyPI remote repository used as the PTC repo_key must have JSON indexing enabled.

 To enable JSON indexing on your PyPI repository: